Paper Moon by Peter Bogdanovich ★★★★★

 Delightfuly authentic

-Paper Moon is probably the best road movie ever.
-The film is set in the American Midwest during the harsh years of the Great Depression.
-Filmed in Kansas and Missouri, in quiet little towns and in the countryside, the scenic locations, puffing old cars, vintage clothing and old-time tunes on the soundtrack contribute to a feeling of authenticity.
-The film's title refers to the delightful song It's Only a Paper Moon from 1933 in the version of Paul Whiteman, sung by Peggy Healy.
-The entire soundtrack is a charming, melancholic trip through memory lane. (click here to listen to it) Thus, the viewer is immersed in the era of the Great Depression, all the more because the film was shot in black and white.
-A choice that payed off, considering the beautifil cinematography by the Hungarian director of photography László Kovács.
-On the advice of Orson Welles (who was Bogdanovich's mentor), Kovács used a deep-focus lens.
+Paper Moon is one of the best road movies ever.
+The film is set in the American Midwest, during the harsh years of the Great Depression.
+Filmed in Kansas and Missouri, in quiet little towns and in the countryside, the scenic locations, puffing old cars, vintage clothing (designed by Polly Platt) and old-time tunes on the soundtrack contribute to a feeling of authenticity.

-Paper Moon is probably the best road movie ever.
-The film is set in the American Midwest during the harsh years of the Great Depression.
-Filmed in Kansas and Missouri, in quiet little towns and in the countryside, the scenic locations, puffing old cars, vintage clothing and old-time tunes on the soundtrack contribute to a feeling of authenticity.
-The film's title refers to the delightful song It's Only a Paper Moon from 1933 in the version of Paul Whiteman, sung by Peggy Healy.
-The entire soundtrack is a charming, melancholic trip through memory lane. (click here to listen to it) Thus, the viewer is immersed in the era of the Great Depression, all the more because the film was shot in black and white.
-A choice that payed off, considering the beautifil cinematography by the Hungarian director of photography László Kovács.
-On the advice of Orson Welles (who was Bogdanovich's mentor), Kovács used a deep-focus lens.
+Paper Moon is one of the best road movies ever.
+The film is set in the American Midwest, during the harsh years of the Great Depression.
+Filmed in Kansas and Missouri, in quiet little towns and in the countryside, the scenic locations, puffing old cars, vintage clothing (designed by Polly Platt) and old-time tunes on the soundtrack contribute to a feeling of authenticity.

 Between laughter and tears

 Ryan O'Neal plays his heart out as the cynical con artist Moses, whose tacky opportunism conceales more empathy than his callous attitude suggests.
 Madeline Kahn is perfectly cast as the cheerful, but essentially lonely Miss Trixie.
 And thanks to the bone-dry humor of P.J.
-Johnson, the unfortunate Imogene, who is wise beyond her years, is also an unforgettable character.
-But it is Tatum O'Neal who steals the show as the cute, boyish and cigarette smoking (!)
+Johnson as the unfortunate young maid Imogene, who is wise beyond her years, that character is also unforgettable.
+But it is Tatum O'Neal who steals the show as the cute, nine-year-old, boyish and cigarette smoking (!)
 Addie.
-Although this was her screen debut, O'Neal's naturalistic rendition of Addie finds its way straight to the heart of the viewer, allowing us from the outset to sympathize with the little girl and hope that all ends well with her.
+Although this was her very first movie role, Tatum O'Neal's naturalistic portrayal of Addie finds its way straight to the heart of the viewer, allowing us from the outset to sympathize with the little girl and hope that all ends well with her.

-Tatum is the daughter of Ryan O'Neal.
-Undoubtedly, this contributed to their spontaneous on screen interaction.
-It earned the fledgling actress a well-deserved Oscar for Best Supporting Actress, beating Kahn, who was also nominated for her supporting role in Paper Moon.
-Why Tatum didn't win an Oscar for Best Actress in a Leading Role, is a mystery to us.
+Since Tatum is the real-life daughter of Ryan O'Neal, that, undoubtedly, contributed to their spontaneous on screen interaction.
+It earned the fledgling actress a well-deserved Academy Award for Best Supporting Actress, beating Madeline Kahn, who was also nominated for her supporting role in Paper Moon.
+Why Tatum didn't win the Oscar for Best Actress in a Leading Role, is a mystery to us since she played the leading role in Paper Moon.
 But she still is the youngest Oscar winner ever.

 Love / hate

-Despite the fact that Tatum O'Neil was a very gifted actress, she has never been able to fully capitalize on her talent after the release of Paper Moon.
+Although Tatum O'Neal is a gifted actress, she has never been able to fully capitalize on her acting talent after the release of Paper Moon.
 By then, her parents were already divorced.
-Her father remarried twice (with the actresses Joanna Moore and Leigh Taylor-Young) and went on to have a long-term relationship with actress Farrah Fawcett.
-Not unlike Addie, Tatum felt neglected.
-In her teens she got addicted to drugs, and the relationship with her fater went downhill.
-In 1986 she married tennis icon John McEnroe, but six years later they broke up and she lost custody of their three children.
+Her father Ryan O'Neal remarried twice (to the actresses Joanna Moore and Leigh Taylor-Young) and went on to have a long-term relationship with actress Farrah Fawcett (who was very popular in the second half of the seventies and who died in 2009).
+Not unlike Addie in Paper Moon, Tatum felt neglected.
+In her teens she got addicted to drugs, and her acting career and relationship with her fater went downhill.
+In 1986 she married tennis icon John McEnroe, but six years later they broke up and Tatum lost custody of their three children.
 Ryan O'Neal is 74 by now and can look back on a successful movie career.
 Tatum is 51 and still looks quite young for her age.
-But because of her drug-fueled past, she has never been able to fully realize her potential as an actress.
-Although the O'Neals never stopped loving each other, at least according to their own statements in the media, they still quarrel a lot.
-Their love-hate relationship seems to be a fateful reflection of the volatile relationship between Addie and Moses...
+But because of her drug-fueled past and other issues, she has never been able to fully realize her potential as an actress.
+Although both O'Neals never stopped loving each other, at least according to their own statements in the media, they still quarrel a lot.
+Their love-hate relationship seems a fateful reflection of the volatile relationship between their characters Addie and Moses in Paper Moon...

-Paper Moon ends with a beautiful wide shot of two tiny figures on a deserted country road.
+Paper Moon ends with a beautiful wide shot of a pickup truck and two tiny figures on a deserted country road.
 It's one of the finest closing shots in movie history.
-In the same way as Charlie Chaplin's famous tramp walks off towards the horizon after one of his adventures, Paper Moon also ends with the bittersweet promise that the adventures of Addie and Moses have only just begun.
+In a similar way as Charlie Chaplin's famous tramp often walked off towards the horizon after one of his black and white tragicomic adventures, Paper Moon also ends with the bittersweet promise that the adventures of Addie and Moses have only just begun.
 I miss them.
-And often I wonder what happened to them.
+And, often, I wonder what happened to them.
 Let's hope they wound up in a better place than the O'Neals.
 They deserve a happy ending...

 It's Only a Paper Moon